izmalk/vaticle-docs/0001-typedb/02-dev/06-schema-guide.md

 Summary: A comprehensive guide on defining Schema Concepts in TypeDB.
 ---

-# Schema creation practical guide
+# Schema Creation Practical Guide

 <!---
 #todo ConceptAPI positioning as a common principle.